By Michael Lanza

 From a 94-mile traverse of Glacier National Park and a rugged, 74-mile hike in the Grand Canyon to backcountry skiing and scrambling off-trail up mountains, BD’s collapsible Alpine Carbon Cork poles proved tough enough for any activity year-round.
-The 100 percent carbon shafts have extended grips and feel reasonably light.
+The 100 percent carbon shafts have extended grips and don’t feel too heavy.
 Adjustable from 110-130cm, they can effectively be used at any length nearly down to their packed length of 61cm/24 inches—a wider range than most poles, serving all but very tall hikers.
 The FlickLock Pro levers are basically flawless.
-One major gripe: adjusting the lever tension requires a tiny Allen wrench, rather than a screwdriver head that would be found on many multi-tools or knives.
+Two complaints: They’re not very packable and adjusting the lever tension requires a tiny Allen wrench, rather than a screwdriver head that would be found on many multi-tools or knives.

 See my full review of the Black Diamond Alpine Carbon Cork trekking poles.

-BUY IT NOW You can support my work on this blog by by clicking any of these links to purchase the Black Diamond Alpine Carbon Cork trekking poles at backcountry.com, Moosejaw.com, ems.com, blackdiamondequipment.com, or rei.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase the Black Diamond Alpine Carbon Cork trekking poles at backcountry.com, blackdiamondequipment.com, or moosejaw.com.

-If cost is the barrier to you hiking with trekking poles, these collapsible sticks are your answer.
-On the rugged, 25-mile Thunder River-Deer Creek Loop in the Grand Canyon and a four-day hike in Idaho’s Sawtooth Mountains, Montem’s 7075 aluminum shafts suffered no damage.
-The broad range of adjustability—61-135cm/24-53 inches—bests many poles costing more than twice as much.
-As with more-expensive models, these have flick-lock levers; soft, EVA foam grips that extend down the shafts; and adjustable hand straps.
-Tradeoffs: The levers occasionally slipped—although typically in rugged terrain, not on moderate trails—the poles are heavy, and the collapsed length of 61cm/24 inches ranks them among the least-packable models.
+If cost is a barrier, these collapsible sticks are your answer.
+From the rugged, 25-mile Thunder River-Deer Creek Loop in the Grand Canyon to a four-day hike in Idaho’s Sawtooth Mountains and other trips, Montem’s 7075 aluminum shafts suffered no damage—although the piece attaching the upper lever mechanism to the shaft broke on one pole after a few years (there’s a lifetime warranty).
+The adjustability—61-135cm/24-53 inches—beats poles costing much more.
+Like pricier models, these have flick-lock levers, extended EVA foam grips, and adjustable straps.
+Tradeoffs: The levers occasionally slipped—in rugged terrain, not on moderate trails—the poles are heavy, and the collapsed length of 61cm/24 inches ranks them among the least-packable.

 See my full review of the Montem Ultra Strong trekking poles.

-BUY IT NOW You can support my work on this blog by clicking any of this link to purchase the Montem Ultra Strong trekking poles at montemlife.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking this affiliate link to purchase the Montem Ultra Strong trekking poles at montemlife.com.